 Many Class 9 students find The Legend of the Northland to be one of the toughest poems in the syllabus.
 The main reason is its length and old-style language, which can be confusing at first.
 Since it is a narrative poem with many stanzas, students often feel lost while trying to understand the full story.

 We bring you the simplest and most concise notes that are perfect for quick revision, class tests, and exams.
 These notes are written in easy language, with only the important points you actually need to remember.
+The poem βA Legend of the Northlandβ is included in the CBSE Class 9 English Syllabus and teaches an important moral lesson about generosity and kindness.

-There’s no unnecessary explanation to waste your time.
+Thereβs no unnecessary explanation to waste your time.
 Even if you are reading it for the first time or revising before an exam, these notes will help you understand the poem quickly and clearly.
 Get ready to score full marks with less stress!

 This poem is a ballad, a story told in the form of a poem.
 It is based on a legend (an old folk tale) from the Northland, a cold and snowy region near the North Pole.
 The poet narrates a story with a moral lesson.